This post may contain affiliate links. Please read our disclosure policy.

 Below is a list of ingredients you will need to make this bread.
 The full measurements are listed further down in the recipe card.

-- Old-fashioned rolled oats: I do prefer you to use rolled oats.
+- Old-fashioned rolled oats: I do prefer you to use rolled oats, but quick oats will also work.

-- Cottage cheese: I used full fat but you can use lite.
+- Cottage cheese: I used full-fat, but you can use low-fat.
+I usually use 2% or 4%.
 Make sure you strain the cottage cheese of its liquid.

 - Ground flax seed: this adds volume and texture and totally optional.